SonarSource/sonar-text/README.md

 ### Check if dependencies need to be updated

-If you have a `~/.m2/settings.xml` containing some private servers and repositories, it's safer to use a custom emtpy `settings.xml` to only look for latest version publicly available on maven central.
+If you have a `~/.m2/settings.xml` containing some private servers and repositories, it's safer to use a custom empty `settings.xml` to only look for latest version publicly available on maven central.

 ```shell
 echo "<settings/>" > empty-settings.xml